beinardus/BTCMapBot/README.md

 This service is a listener to the `zmq` interface provided by `btcmap-osm`.
 Each update is checked against the channel's filter and send to said channel if there is a match.

 ### Tamed JSONata
 The `btcmap-telegram` bot uses `JSONata` as the engine for filtering locations.
 This engine is very powerful but lacks type checking and most validations will be performed at the moment input data is tested (`evaluate`), not during the compilation of the query.
-The actual filter is applied in the background process, so any user feedback of errors happening at that stage are practically infeasable.
+The actual filter is applied in the background process, so providing user feedback of errors happening at that stage is practically infeasable.
 Therefore the engine is crippled by a pre-compilation step (`validateAST`):
 - Right hand side array comparison using the `=` operator is prohibited.
 - Custom function calls are checked on the number of attributes passes to it.
 - Custom functions (like `$distance`) only take literal values for its parameters.